What is zHISR

 - File system navigation interface: Browse files and even delete them.

-zHISR also includes a memory display/alter utility that lets you view main storage in the CPU you are logged on to.
+- Memory display/alter utility: View main storage in the CPU you are logged on to.